-War and Defence – two-year master's programme
+War and Defence - two year Master's Programme

-This Master’s Programme is a unique two-year programme in War Studies that gives students an advanced, broad and deep understanding of matters relating to war, security and defence.
 The various modules explain how different modes of warfare are conducted, how modern defence systems are built and organised, and how security policies are designed and the impact they have on the world around us.

 The programme provides both advanced training in critical thinking, independent judgement, and tools to help you analyse complex processes, at the same time giving you deeper insight into how war, peace and security policies come to be shaped by different actors.
 This programme will boost your theoretical knowledge and provide training in both advanced scientific methods and analytical skills.